Stewards and Enthusiasts

 Women on the Lochsa

 Nothing is more hip than a lady on a sled.
-Team Lochsa not only encourages lady riders but is involved with manufacturers to help build products for mountains sports that cater better to women.
+Team Lochsa not only encourages lady riders but is involved with manufacturers to help build products for mountain sports that cater better to women.
 Our racer Aly Bledsoe helped HL6 Activewear design a fleece-lined activewear line.
 It’s sure to help keep you toasty on the mountain and help get your “Om” on.
 Check it out at www.hl6activewear.com

-This December 15th and 16th, our Team Lochsa racer Aly Bledsoe, along with many other RMSHA Pro women racers helped teach at the Women’s Hillclimb 101 Clinic in Togwotee Pass Wyoming!
+Our Team Lochsa racer Aly Bledsoe, along with many other RMSHA Pro women racers helped teach at the Women’s Hillclimb 101 Clinic in Togwotee Pass Wyoming!
 It was a great hillclimb course addressing RMSHA rules, Jackson World Championship rules, sled setup, techniques, and of course lots of practice!!!
 We can’t wait to see all the new amazing potential women racers.